datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 Part of the answer is that unstaging a file and undoing changes are both special cases of more powerful Git operations that you have not yet seen.
-The other part of the answer is that Git is a large and complex system whose syntax is no more regular than that of English.
+The other part of the answer is that Git is a large and complex system whose syntax is as irregular as that of English.

 *** =instructions